Skip to content

 • Select personalized content

-TCF v2.2 also replaces the currently mandatory legal disclaimers with user-friendly descriptions.
+The TCF has also replaced the currently mandatory legal disclaimers with user-friendly descriptions.
 You’ll need to include illustrations on the CMP’s second layer to clarify what the different purposes mean.

-TCF v2.2 requires publishers to capture user consent for serving both personalized and non-personalized ads to enable compliance with user preferences and data protection regulations.
+The TCF requires publishers to capture user consent for serving both personalized and non-personalized ads to enable compliance with user preferences and data protection regulations.

-Before the TCF, vendors struggled with interoperability because they used two sets of guidelines — one from IAB Europe and another from Google — to transmit consent signals to adtech partners.
-Google now supports the TCF v2.2, so you can follow a consistent set of guidelines for all ad tech companies.
+Before the TCF, vendors struggled with interoperability because they used two sets of guidelines — one from IAB Europe and another from Google — to transmit consent signals to ad tech partners.
+Google supports the TCF, so you can follow a consistent set of guidelines for all ad tech companies.

 5. Requirements for demand-side platforms (DSPs)

-Demand-side platforms (DSPs) must comply with the following guidelines to meet TCF v2.2 requirements.
+Demand-side platforms (DSPs) must comply with the following guidelines to meet TCF requirements.

 • Register as a vendor in the global vendor list